jamtur01/aom-clojure-rest/README.md

-# Art of Monitoring RESTful Clojure Applications
+# Tornado API - Art of Monitoring RESTful Clojure Applications

 A sample Clojure application built for the Art of Monitoring.